dlbewley/guifreelife-src/content/blog/CoreOS-Image-Layering-Autofs.md

  <a href=https://github.com/dlbewley/demo-autofs/blob/main/layering/demo-script-layering-03.sh>Script</a>
   {{< /collapsable >}}

 # Summary

+On cluster iamge layering allows for customizing of the OpenShift node operating system with the responsibility of maintaining the image adeptly managed by the cluster its self.

-Now that we have added the RPMs to support it, be sure to checkout [part 2][14] where we will configure and use autofs.
+🚀 Now that we have added the RPMs to support it, we can proceed to configure autofs by teaching `sssd` how to talk to our LDAP server to look up users and automount maps, and by accounting for CoreOS requirements.

+Be sure to checkout [part 2 of this series][14] where we will do exactly that!

 # References